 - Marijuana and Other Controlled Substances

 Possession or use inside a National Park Service unit (parks, preserves, rivers and monuments) is prohibited.
-While Alaska provides for regulated possession and use of marijuana, it remains and illegal drug under federal law and enforced within the park units.
+While Alaska provides for regulated possession and use of marijuana, it remains an illegal drug under federal law and is enforced within the park units.